 The NDP sets five priorities for the achievement of the above vision:

 - Strengthen the criminal justice system;

 - Demilitarise the police;

 - Build safety using an integrated approach; and

 - Build community participation in safety.

 Chapter 12 of the NDP details the need to build safer communities in South Africa through a holistic view of safety and security.
-Outcome 3 (all people in South Africa are and feel safe) of government’s 2014-2019 Medium Term Strategic Framework gives expression to this and is aligned with the crime prevention and investigation operations of the Department of Police.
+Outcome 3 (all people in South Africa are and feel safe) of government’s 2014-2019 MTSF gives expression to this and is aligned with the crime prevention and investigation operations of the Department of Police.

-In this regard, the department’s focus over the medium term will continue to be on: strengthening the implementation of recovery plans for visible policing, detective services and service terminations; enhancing operational capacity for public order policing; and combatting gender-based violence (GBV), serial murder and serial rape through implementing the minister’s six point plan on GBV and implementing the new standardised policy on the investigation and management of serial murder and serial rape.
+In this regard, the department’s focus over the medium term will continue to be on: strengthening the implementation of recovery plans for visible policing, detective services and service terminations; enhancing operational capacity for Public Order Policing (POP); and combating gender-based violence (GBV), serial murder and serial rape through implementing the minister’s six point plan on GBV and implementing the new standardised policy on the investigation and management of serial murder and serial rape.